|

 The Rooikat

-is fitted with a fully-stabilized GT4 76-mm
+is fitted with a fully-stabilized GT4 76 mm

 main gun, which was developed from Italian OTO Melara naval gun.

-and T-62) at a range of 1 500 meters.
+Despite its relatively small caliber at a range of 1 500 meters this

-Vehicle is
+Vehicle was

 fitted with a modern fire control system.
 The Rooikat tank destroyer